 Intervention design, planning, and evaluation LO4

 Commissioning of Health Improvement LO3, LO4

 Balance of independent study and scheduled teaching activity

-The module teaching is based on weekly lectures (or block teaching in the summer term) and seminar classes, where specific group-work exercises have been developed to provide students with an opportunity to examined in more detail some of the main conceptual and methodological issues covered in lectures.
+The module teaching is based on weekly lectures and seminar classes, where specific group-work exercises have been developed to provide students with an opportunity to examined in more detail some of the main conceptual and methodological issues covered in lectures.

 The above teaching methods will be complemented by students’ independent study on the module.
 Students will be required to read, on a weekly basis, recommended chapters in the core textbook, or to access other relevant educational material.